Amul Dark Chocolate Benefits for Diabetes

 Sugar free chocolates for diabetics can be a fantastic choice for people who want to indulge in something sweet without having their blood sugar levels soar.
 Sugar-free chocolate can still deliver the luscious, delicious flavour of regular chocolate without the additional health dangers because it is made with artificial sweeteners rather than sugar.
 To be clear, sugar-free chocolate is not always a "healthy" food choice and should still be eaten in moderation as part of a healthy diet.

 The sugar content of different types of chocolate varies.
 Compared to milk or white chocolate, dark chocolate, which has a high cocoa content, has a lot less sugar.
-The following table lists the sugar content in 10 g, or a typical serving, of chocolate.
+The following table lists the sugar content in 10 grams, or a typical serving, of chocolate.

 Dark chocolate 70% 2.1 grams